-Section III - Risk
+Part III - Risk

-- Threat: Describe the identification and substantiation of specific threats, incidents, or attacks against the nonprofit organization or a closely related organization, network, or cell (examples include police report, insurance claim, internet threats, etc.). - Vulnerability: Describe your organization's susceptibility to destruction, incapacitation, or exploitation by a terrorist attack. - Consequence: Describe potential negative effects/impacts on your organization's assets, systems, and/or function if disrupted, damaged, or destroyed due to a terrorist attack.
+- Threat: Describe the identification and substantiation of specific threats, incidents, or attacks against the nonprofit organization or a closely related organization, network, or cell (examples include police report, insurance claim, internet threats, etc.). - Vulnerability: Describe your organization's susceptibility to destruction, incapacitation, or exploitation by a terrorist or other extremist attack. - Consequence: Describe potential negative effects/impacts on your organization's assets, systems, and/or function if disrupted, damaged, or destroyed due to a terrorist or other extremist.

-Section IV - Facility Hardening
+Part IV - Facility Hardening

-- Describe how the proposed projects/activities will harden (make safer/more secure) the facility and/or mitigate the identified risk(s) and/or vulnerabilities based on the vulnerable assessment - Describe how the proposed facility hardening focuses on the prevention of and/or protection against the risk/threat of a terrorist attack. - Confirm that the proposed projects are allowable in accordance with the priorities of the NSGP (Funding Notice, PGM). - Confirm that the proposed projects are feasible (meaning there is a reasonable expectation based on predicable planning assumptions to complete all tasks, projects and/or activities within the subaward period of performance) and proposed milestones under the NSGP.
+- Describe how the proposed projects/activities will harden (make safer/more secure) the facility and/or mitigate the identified risk(s) and/or vulnerabilities based on the vulnerable assessment. - Describe how the proposed facility hardening focuses on the prevention of and/or protection against the risk/threat of a terrorist or other extremist attack. - Confirm that the proposed projects are allowable in accordance with the priorities of the NSGP (Funding Notice, PGM). - Confirm that the proposed projects are feasible (meaning there is a reasonable expectation based on predicable planning assumptions to complete all tasks, projects and/or activities within the subaward period of performance) and proposed milestones under the NSGP.

-Section V - Milestones
+Part V - Milestones

-Describe any key activities that will lead to milestones in the program/project and grants management over the course of the NSGP grant award period of performance.
+• Describe any key activities that will lead to milestones in the program/project and grants management over the course of the NSGP grant award period of performance.

-Section VI - Project Management
+Part VI - Project Management